-In AppDynamics, uninstrumented databases and remote services are collectively known as backends.
+In AppDynamics, databases and remote services (and in fact, any detected out of process components that are involved in Business Transaction processing) are collectively known as backends.

-AppDynamics discovers backends from exit point calls in the application code.
-An exit point is a call from an instrumented node to another node or to a backend.
-When the destination of an exit point call is not instrumented, the exit call results in a backend discovery event.
+AppDynamics discovers backends from exit point instrumentation placed in the application code.
+An exit point is the precise location in the code where an outbound call is made from an instrumented node.
 AppDynamics automatically discovers a wide range of backends.

 Default Automatic Backend Discovery